 Yes.
 You'll need to follow the directions supplied by your calling-card company.
 However, students are given a long distance authorization code and most students find that the long-distance rates offered by the university are very attractive.
 Long distance costs are billed monthly to your student's account.

 We encourage students to carefully complete the roommate assignment materials provided during the housing application process to help ensure the best match possible to begin with.

-Be aware that housing options are very tight during fall semester.
+Be aware that housing options are very tight.
 It's usually best to try to work out any problems in their current room situation.
 Open communication will help.

 All of the Residence Halls are open through the academic year; however, students MUST register with their hall director to remain in the halls over break; they must also advise if they need to leave for a period of time during a break.
 Food service may NOT be available during breaks; students should be attentive to changes in service availability and prepare accordingly.

 We hope that your student will communicate with you if they are experiencing academic difficulties, but in accordance with FERPA (Federal Educational Rights & Privacy Act) we do not notify parents about their student’s academic standing.
 An email message is sent to each student on academic probation and a certified letter and e-mail message is sent to each student who has been academically suspended or dismissed from UST.
 Probation/suspended/dismissed students are encouraged to meet with an academic counselor, and if your student would like you to participate in this meeting, that would be fine.

 We'd be happy to contact your son or daughter, and we'd be happy to meet with the two of you, but we cannot be the go-between.